 If you have a group of freelancers or people working for you on a project then collaboration is necessary.
 There’s of course Basecamp which is a Project Management software, however, Trello does most of the things while being free.

 It’s easy to plan and schedule the tasks based on what you want to do today or later.

 The visitor recordings feature automatically records visitor browsing sessions.
 You can see mouse paths drawn over by HTML.
-The tool supports all kinds of browser and is stable over multiple platforms.
+The tool supports all kinds of browsers and is stable over multiple platforms.

-The real time analytics feature shows you the country of the visitor and also shows which top countries consist your traffic.
+The real-time analytics feature shows you the country of the visitor and also shows which top countries consist of your traffic.

 Buffer is a tool to share things online.
 However, BufferApp is not that complicated and also has a browser extension that you can use.

 SproutSocial creates amazing tools for blogging.
-It is a social media management tool for your Facebook, Google plus and Twitter accounts with a special focus on Twitter.
+It is a social media management tool for your Facebook and Twitter accounts with a special focus on Twitter.
 There is no learning curve involved in mastering this tool.
 It can connect to Feedly for automated sharing of your blog posts.
 The special Twitter focus allows you to discover people to follow.
 There is the home tab which gives you a quick summary of the demographics and stats related to your audience.
-The Messages tab shows you the number of mentions made, comments, notifications from social profiles etc.
+The Messages tab shows you the number of mentions made, comments, notifications from social profiles, etc.

 The ease of use makes it better than other competing products.
 SproutSocial starts at $39 per month.

 It is an online tool that lends clarity to your writing.
 Hemmingway highlights long and complex sentences.
 It also shows you the mistakes that you are making with sentence structures.
 It works like this — a yellow highlight means that the sentence is too long.
 A red highlight indicates that the readers will get lost trying to follow it.